Jopp-gh/Obsidian-Dune84/Wiki/UX Design.md

 - and much more… please see a full list of features [here](https://github.com/Jopp-gh/Obsidian-Dune84/blob/main/Wiki/cheatsheet%20cssclasses%20Dune.md) and [here](https://github.com/Jopp-gh/Obsidian-Dune84/blob/main/Wiki/cheatsheet-Callouts%2C%20Fences%2C%20Tags.md)

 ### Garble Interface
-If you got lost after garbling your interface, follow this steps:
+If you get lost after garbling your interface, follow this steps:

 > 1. Always use a keyboard shortcut key for Obsidians Preferences
 > 2. remember that community plugins are loaded in Obsidians Preferences window on the left hand panel as the last menu section, eg. sections from top to bottom: **Options, Core plugins, Community plugins**